SoftUni/CDN-Video-Uploader/README.md

 ## Requirements
   - Windows OS with .NET Framework
   - `ffmpeg`, locally installed and configured in the system PATH
+  - NVidia graphics card + latest drivers (if you use hardware encoding)

 ## Technology Stack
   - C#, Windows Forms, .NET Framework, Visual Studio